tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_3.md

 An elderly man, his back bent with age, falls to his knees, his breath ragged with exhaustion.
 A boot to his back sends him sprawling to the ground, his frail body crumpling under the assault.
 No mercy is shown, no compassion given.

 One particular figure strides confidently through the chaos.
 He stands taller than the other soldiers, an air of authority emanating from him.
 This man, clad in the same unmarked fatigues, wears mirror sunglasses that reflect the terror around him.
-His presence commands attention, and the villagers' eyes follow him.

 His men step aside, parting a path for him as he approaches the center of the commotion.
 They address him with a tone of respect tinged with fear.
 "Major Wolff," one of the soldiers reports.

 Wolff stops and surveys the scene with a calculated gaze, his hands clasped behind his back.
 He turns to the soldier who had spoken.
 "Report," he commands, his voice firm and devoid of emotion.

-The soldier salutes crisply before speaking.
 "Sir, the villagers claim they don’t know anything about Project Wandering Soul.
 We've searched the houses, interrogated several of them.
 Nothing."

-Wolff responds with a cold, humorless chuckle.
+Wolff responds with an icy, humorless chuckle.
 "Bullshit they don’t," he says, his voice tinged with scorn.
 He pulls down his mask, revealing a face that's as battle-scarred as it is cold.

 Wolff's movements are swift and predatory as he navigates through the crowd of villagers.
 His eyes scan the gathered people, searching for a target to make an example of.